soyee36/soyee36.github.io/_posts/2016-02-28-readability-large-integer-literals.md

 categories: beginner
 ---

-Sometimes we write programs wich contain literals numeric.
-There is not strange about this.
-However, very large numbers can be very difficult to read.
+Sometimes we write programs which contain literals numeric.
+Large numbers can be very difficult to read.

 How many zeroes are there?